 By Jane Darling

-Whether you go for a gas, electric or induction hob, you won't want your hob to let you down.
-Get the Which? verdict on which brands are most reliable.
+Whether you choose a gas, electric or induction hob, you don't want it to let you down.
+Read on to get the Which? verdict on which brands are most reliable.

-This data, combined, with our independent hob reviews, gives us an unrivalled view of which hob brands you can rely on.
-We've rated 11 of the most popular hob brands, including AEG, Bosch, Hotpoint, Indesit and Zanussi.
-You can see the results in the table below.
-If you want to find out which hobs have impressed us the most with their cooking skills, head straight to our independent hob reviews.
+This data, combined with our independent hob reviews, gives us an unrivalled view of which hob brands you can rely on.
+We've rated 17 of the most popular hob brands, including AEG, Bosch, Hotpoint, Indesit and Zanussi and reveal the results below.

 Only logged-in Which? members can view our exclusive reliability ratings in the table below.
-If you're not yet a member, sign up for a £1 trial to get instant access.
+If you're not yet a member, sign up to Which? to get instant access.

 |Which hob brands are the most reliable?|